The Man of Steel (comics): Issue #2

-Issue Three
+Issue #3

 Superman and Batman encounter each other for the first time after Superman has heard of a vigilante operating in Gotham City.
 Batman is on the trail of a criminal called Magpie when he is interrupted by Superman, who regards him as an outlaw.
 Rather than risk capture, Batman informs Superman that should the latter make any attempt to touch him, a signal will be activated triggering a hidden bomb that will kill an innocent person somewhere in the city.
 After Batman explains his motivations and outlook to Superman, the two then work together and eventually capture Magpie.
 Afterwards, they come to a mutual understanding of one another, then Batman reveals that the endangered person was Batman all along, which was the only way (at the time) that Batman had of keeping Superman at bay.
 Superman departs, cautioning Batman against crossing any further lines.
 Batman regards Superman privately as "a remarkable man, all things considered" and wonders if, in a different reality, they could have been friends.

 Superman's relationship with Batman, which was friendly throughout most of the pre-Crisis period, became much more strained in later years, as each began disagreeing with the other's attitudes.
 This shift is reflected in Man of Steel, as it starts off with Batman and Superman initially at odds over their respective ideologies and approaches before just begin showing signs of developing a partnership, if not friendship.
 Batman's musing at the story's end is an allusion to their pre-Crisis friendship.
 Batman mentions that he had read Superman's debut in the Daily Planet news reports eight months ago.